Why License Your Dog?

 Licensing Fees and Payment Options

 License fees are an investment in the health and safety of our pets.
 These small fees also assist San Diego Humane Society in providing care to stray and homeless animals and further our efforts to eliminate animal cruelty and neglect.
+If your city is not listed, please click here for information on where to purchase your dog license.
+More information about licensing in our Jurisdiction can be found here.

-Dog license fees are not refundable.
+Dog license fees are non-refundable.

-Failure to obtain a license, or to renew the license by the expiration date will result in a late fee.
+Late Fees: Failure to obtain a license, or to renew the license by the expiration date will result in a late fee.

-Dog licenses for unaltered dogs are charged at a higher rate.
+Alteration (Spay/Neuter): Dog licenses for unaltered dogs are charged at a higher rate.
 For a list of low-cost spay or neuter services in San Diego please visit sdhumane.org/alterations.

 Licensing Payment Options